This post was updated on September 2, 2022.

 Getting traffic to your website is only the first step.
-Whether it comes in through search engines, social media, or word of mouth, most of your website visitors aren’t going to go straight to your contact or products page and give you money.
+Whether it comes through search engines, social media, or word of mouth, most of your website visitors aren’t going to go straight to your contact or product page and give you money.

 So they leave.
 They exit your site, maybe forever, and you’ve missed the chance to stay in contact with a potential lead.

 In this article, we’ll cover everything you need to know about lead magnets, including what they are, how to use them effectively, and show you examples of great lead magnets already working for other businesses.